philipsun/summarization/README.md

 # summarization by ranking sentences.
-This reporsitory contains all souce codes and data from the published article:Sun, Xiaoping, and Hai Zhuge.
+This reporsitory contains all souce codes and data from the published article:

+Sun, Xiaoping, and Hai Zhuge.
 "Summarization of Scientific Paper through Reinforcement Ranking on Semantic Link Network."
-IEEE Access (2018), Volume: 6, Issue:1, pp.40611-40625.2018
+IEEE Access (2018), Volume: 6, Issue:1, pp.40611-40625.2018.

 Please refer to this article when you use the data and sources from this project.

 #This code contains two parts: